 Pit bidders against each other when there’s a heavily contested item!
 Announce who is in the lead and mention the other bidders by name or number.
 Let them know they’re losing, but their luck could change by upping their bid.
 Just make sure to keep the tone friendly and civil.
 This strategy can backfire if two guests come to blows over an awesome auction item!

-App-based bidding tools (like ours) make use of push notifications.
+If your auction software has an app (like ours does), make use of push notifications to encourage bidding.
 Push notifications are great for alerting bidders that they’ve been outbid.
 This encourages them to get back to the items they’re trying to win so they can instantly increase their bid.

 Consider only using bid numbers